macaw-cad/react-jss-typescript-starter/README.md

 - Kill a running previous image if needed
 - Expose the Sitecore layout service host as defined in `scjssconfig.json` through [Ngrok](https://ngrok.com/) because an IIS hosted website with hostname binding on port 80 is not visible from a locally running Docker container
-- Start the server application with server-side rendering on ``http://localhost:8888`
+- Start the server application with server-side rendering on `http://localhost:8888`
+- Run disconnected from Sitecore when ``--disconnected`` is specified.
+In this case the `data` folder is used.

 All output of the running container is provided in the terminal window.
 Note that if you do CTRL-C the output stops, but the container keeps running in the background.